We process this data following a complex and ever changing ETL (Extract, transform, load/) pipeline, which right now is composed of 15 steps.

 Luigi is also compatible with pretty much any technology we can think of, and out-of-the-box it enabled us to store the state of the ETL pipeline directly in Elasticsearch.

 The only downside of Luigi for our workflow is that it has no explicit docker support.
-Although it would be possible to launch Docker containers in an external process from the shell or in Kubernetes/minikube, none of those scenario looked optimal for us.
+Although it would be possible to launch Docker containers in an external process from the shell or in Kubernetes/minikube, none of those scenarios looked optimal for us.

-Our module uses the official Python library for the Docker Engine API to the low-level docker API, which allows us to fine control the volume mounts.
+Our module uses the official and Python library for the Docker Engine API to the low-level docker API, which allows us to fine control the volume mounts.
 Multiple containerised workloads can be scheduled in parallel and orchestrated using Luigi.

 Now we can use Luigi to run our pipeline (which we call Mr.T-arget) on a monthly basis in any architecture that comes with the docker daemon.
-You can check out an example of how we use our luigi orchestrator (called Hannibal for obvious reasons).
+You can check out an example of how we use our luigi orchestrator, called Hannibal (for obvious reasons).